 With deep respect, I honor my teachers and give profound thanks to my students who continually provide me with inspiration, education and meaning. cassyoga.com

 For Mila, practicing Yoga has brought clarity to her body and mind.
 She believes all it takes to experience this clarity is to step onto the mat and practice.
 Her personal commitment to the practice, has inspired her to share the multifaceted benefits of Yoga with others.
-Yoga played a major role in Mila's first pregnancy and birth.
-By practicing Yoga throughout her pregnancy, utilizing the breath and the teachings of staying present and drawing on the strength that we all have within, she was able to give birth without pain medications, and have as natural a birth as one can have in a Western hospital.
-The birth of her daughter was a joyous, holistic and empowering experience and she feel so blessed to have had her Yoga practice - to show her own strength.
+Yoga played a major role in both of Mila's pregnancies and births.
+By practicing Yoga throughout her pregnancies, utilizing the breath and the teachings of staying present and drawing on the strength that we all have within, she was able to give birth without pain medications, and have as natural a birth as one can have in a hospital.
+The births of her daughter and son were joyous, holistic and empowering experiences and she feels so blessed to have had her Yoga practice - to show her own strength.

 Mila is a 500 hour registered Yoga teacher with YogaAlliance and a member of the YogaWorks Alumni Association.
 As a teacher, she strives to offer a practice that challenges the physical body, with well-balanced sequencing and focus on alignment, yet allows space to inspire and to explore through flow and movement of the breath.